caciviclab/disclosure-backend-static/README.md

 An additional script has been created to generate a report that enables comparing the totals for candidates.
 The script is `bin/report-candidates.py` and it generates `build/candidates.csv` and `build/candidates.xlsx`.
 The reports include a list of all the candidates and totals calculated multiple ways that should add up to the same number.

-To ensure that database schema changes are visible in pull requests, the complete postgres schema is also save to a `schema.sql` file in the `build` directory.
-Because the `build` is automatically re-built for each branch in a PR and committed, any change to the schema caused by a code change will be shown a difference in the `schema.sql` file when reviewing the PR.
+To ensure that database schema changes are visible in pull requests, the complete postgres schema is also saved to a `schema.sql` file in the `build` directory.
+Because the `build` directory is automatically re-built for each branch in a PR and committed to the repository, any change to the schema caused by a code change will be shown a difference in the `schema.sql` file when reviewing the PR.

 ### Adding a calculator